Daryl Bell: Five good reasons to root for the Eagles

 Whatever he's saying in the locker room is inspirational because it shows on the field.
 Now while his game calling remains suspect, Pederson has evolved and appears to learn from his mistakes.
 And in the end, as long as owner Jeffrey Lurie likes what he sees every week, Pederson's job is safe.

 4. The Eagles play in the worst division of professional football - the NFC East.
-The conference boasts 13 Super Bowl champions - The Cowboys lead with five, followed by the Giants with four, the Redskins with three, and the Eagles with one - but this hasn't been a banner season.
+The division boasts 13 Super Bowl champions -- the Cowboys lead with five, followed by the Giants with four, the Redskins with three and the Eagles with one -- but this hasn't been a banner season.
 None of the teams in the division have a winning record and it's possible that the division champion may have an overall losing mark.

-But that's the beauty of the 2020 season, where the bizarre has become the norm.
+But that's the beauty of the 2020 season, where the bizarre has become the norm thanks in part to the coronavirus pandemic.
 Anything is possible and that's why the Eagles have a chance to make the postseason.

 5. The best reason to root for the Eagles is because they are in Philadelphia.
-None of the other teams in the NFC East play their games in the city the represent.
-The Cowboys play in Arlington, Texas.
-The Washington Football team plays in Landover, Maryland and the New York Giants call East Rutherford, New Jersey home.
+None of the other teams in the NFC East play their games in the city they represent.
+The Cowboys play in Arlington, Texas; the Washington Football team plays in Landover, Maryland; and the New York Giants call East Rutherford, New Jersey, home.

 The Eagles represent the City of Brotherly Love and Sisterly Affection.
 The Eagles represent the city that is the nation's birthplace.
 The Eagles represent Philadelphia.